 - Course sections with a beginning and/or ending date different than the first and last days of the regular semester schedule are considered flexibly scheduled.
 Flexibly scheduled course sections are typically identified in the course schedule with alphabetical section designations.

-- Students may register for a flexibly scheduled course section with no additional approvals up to the first course meeting.
+- Students may register for a flexibly scheduled course section with no additional approvals, up to the time of the first course meeting.

 - A student may enter a flexibly scheduled course section by the date established as the Last Day to Add for that course section.
 Registration after the date established as the Last Day to Add for that flexibly scheduled course section is not permitted.